ashmeetsaggu/MoneyCorp/README.md

 # MoneyCorp
 MoneyCorp Automation Framework
 MoneyCorp Automation Framework is build with selenium and java.
 It consist of page object model.
+It is a selenium based project, so project is dependent on testng, selenium, junit. everything is included in pom.xml file.
+As per java, inheritance is followed in the project.